Eurosys26p57/Chimera/QEMU.md

 sudo apt install qemu-system-misc
 ```

-Notes:
 - `qemu-system-misc` usually provides `qemu-system-riscv64`.
 If your distribution uses different package names, you may need `qemu-system` or other qemu packages.
-- If you plan to use OpenSBI or U-Boot from packages, install them in the next step.

 ---